 I have no idea what we said, but it was an introduction.
-A few days later, a buddy of mine at the store called me up and let me know that Destiny (or, the “cute emo girl,” as he didn’t know her name) was back at the store.
-I lived across the street, and under the pretense of walking to the art store around the corner from the bookstore, I crossed Destiny’s path.
+On my next day off, a coworker at the store called me up and let me know that Destiny (or, the “hot emo girl,” as he didn’t know her name) was back at the store.
+I lived across the street, and under the pretense of visiting the art store around the corner, I crossed Destiny’s path.

-One night, when we were supposed to meet up after I got off work, there was a message on my cellphone from Destiny.
-Through some indecipherable noise, voices and her laughing, she had left a message for me.
+One night, when we were supposed to meet up after I got off work, Destiny left a voice message on my cellphone.
+Through some indecipherable noise, voices and her laughing, she had muttered something to me.
 When my shift ended, I called her but she didn’t answer.
 Days went by without any contact from her.
 I tried calling again a few days after she no-showed but she didn’t answer.

 I’ve dated my share of women since Destiny, most more seriously than her, and in fact, only a couple months later I would meet someone who would become a major love interest in my life for the next seven years.
 Destiny and I didn’t have a relationship, we were just casually seeing each other.
 And yet, she remains in my mind a pivotal character in my story – in a way I’m sure I’m not for her.
 Maybe it’s just the storyteller in me – a mix of false memories and symbol creation – but those brief moments with Destiny feel important.

-It was with Destiny, the two of us sitting in her apartment while she smoked weed and we listened to Billy Joel on vinyl (what can I say, she had eclectic tastes) that I first started talking about 10 Cities/10 Years like I was going to do it, not just as a fantasy.
+It was with Destiny, the two of us sitting in her apartment while she smoked weed and we listened to Billy Joel on vinyl (she had eclectic tastes) that I first started talking about 10 Cities/10 Years like I was going to do it, not just as a fantasy.
 I remember distinctly telling her, “I’m moving in June.”
-My little idea had gone from a hypothetical dream to a plan, and with that touch of reality, my life had direction.
+My little idea had gone from a hypothetical dream to a plan, and with that touch of reality, my life gained direction.

 Perhaps I imagined I could impress her with my confidence, or maybe as winter set in, I simply realized that I was running out of time to luxuriate in a dream.
 Whatever the case, by mid-February of 2006, 10 Cities/10 Years was reality.